Department ofArt History

 Amara Solari, professor of art history and anthropology, and Christopher Heaney, assistant professor of history, are working together on the three-part project celebrating Andean peoples and their art, culture, science, and history

-Amara Solari Featured in Research | Penn State Fall 2022
+Amara Solari Featured in Research | Penn State

 Amara Solari and colleagues have scoured the Yucatán peninsula to document and preserve religious murals painted by Maya Christian artists more than 400 years ago, pairing art history with cutting-edge materials science to gain important new insights about these fragile artworks.

-Centers + Venues
+Centers and Venues

 Brisa Smith Flores

-B.A. in Art History 2016Brisa Smith Flores completed her undergraduate career at The Pennsylvania State University.
-There she worked to earn three degrees, Art History, History, and Global and International Studies, along with three minors in African American Studies, Latin American Studies, and Latino/a Studies.
+Brisa Smith Flores earned three degrees, Art History, History, and Global and International Studies, along with three minors in African American Studies, Latin American Studies, and Latino/a Studies.
 Brisa received a Masters of Liberal Arts degree from the University of Pennsylvania.
-Her thesis, “The Art of Ethnic Lynching: The Erasure of The Afro-Mexican from the National Identity of Mexico” analyzes how art and visual culture can be weaponized to maintain white supremacy.
+Her thesis, "The Art of Ethnic Lynching: The Erasure of The Afro-Mexican from the National Identity of Mexico" analyzes how art and visual culture can be weaponized to maintain white supremacy.
 During her time in Philadelphia, she worked for the Association for Public Art and the Philadelphia Museum of Art.
 Now, she is a graduate student at the University of California, Los Angeles in the World Arts and Culture/Dance Department, pursuing a PhD in Culture and Performance.
 Her dissertation topic explores the ways museums are part of the legacy of colonialism and how communities of the African diaspora across the Global South are challenging or reimaging how museums represent culture and identity.
 She has presented her research at major conferences such as the Association of Black Women Historians Symposium, the Association for the Study of the Worldwide African Diaspora, and the International Conference on the Inclusive Museum.
 Brisa also serves as the Graduate Fellow for the UCLA Prison Education Program, a program that provides interdisciplinary for-credit courses in correctional facilities across Los Angeles.